leonletto/eventLogConverterForLNAV/README.md

 Before using WSOneLogConverterForLNAV, ensure you have the following prerequisites installed:

 - Python 3.x
-- LNAV log file viewer (available at https://lnav.org/)
+- LNAV 0.11 or later log file viewer (available at https://lnav.org/)
 - The following Python packages:
   - python-evtx
   - pandas